singhanujj44-beep/ai-tools-setup/playbook/readme.md

 ## 12. Who I Would NOT Recommend Following, and Why

+Candidate:
+**Kevin Indig** : Skeptical Linkedin, he has(seemingly) worked in every big-tech as SEO advisor(un-officially)

-Candidate: **Mike King**, on narrow, specific grounds — not his expertise overall, but two things worth flagging for a reader deciding who to trust blindly:
+**Mike King**, on narrow, specific grounds — not his expertise overall, but two things worth flagging for a reader deciding who to trust blindly:
 1. He repeatedly undercuts the reliability of AI-visibility tracking data (calling rank tracking "fundamentally flawed") while his own company sells/relies on this kind of analysis.
 2. Some claims in the interview are stated with high confidence but thin support — e.g., a four-reason case for why Google "wins long-term" trails off with an admitted forgotten fourth reason, delivered with the same confident tone as his rigorously-researched claims.
 A reader who can't tell the two apart risks over-trusting the latter.